 At the Annual General Assembly in 1979, MSF’s internal conflicts finally erupted.
 A vote was made on whether MSF should become more organised or remain a band of guerilla doctors.
 Eighty percent voted in favour of the former.

 Bernard Kouchner and his ‘Biafran’ counterparts resented the move and left MSF to found Médecins du Monde, or Doctors of the World.

 From this point, the new ‘realist’ leadership of MSF – spearheaded by Claude Malhuret and Rony Brauman – would help transform MSF into the professional organisation it is today.

 Since 1980, MSF has opened offices in 28 countries and employs nearly 37,000 people across the world.
-Since its founding, MSF has treated over a hundred million patients – with 8.6 million outpatient consultations being carried out in 2015 alone.
+Since its founding, MSF has treated over a hundred million patients – with over 10 million outpatient consultations being carried out in 2017 alone.

 From its inception, MSF has proved itself to be unlike any other NGO.
 MSF remains fiercely independent of both governments and institutions and its permanent criticism of the humanitarian illusion are a constant thorn in the side of the establishment.